What is an ideal publicity timeline?

 If you tend to talk with your hands, try to reduce the amount of gestures you use during the interview.
 You should also practice using a neutral facial expression, such as a soft smile, throughout the interview.
 This helps to ensure that your image stays professional, even if the video software glitches or freezes.

-How can I promote my book during the interview?
+How can I promote my book during the video interview?

 Just like with a radio interview, the host will give you opportunities to talk about your book.
 However, unlike radio, you can actually show your book’s cover to the camera!